sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|---------------------------------------------------------------------
-| given    | establish local scope for a block statement
-| do       | single-path non-repetitive block
+| do       | start a block or branch of a block
 | with     | scope qualifier suppression block for records
 | when     | multi-path conditional block
+| else     | alternative path for when & while statements
 | quest    | multi-path variable selector
+| other    | define alternative pas-way in a quest
+| case     | define a pas-way in multi-case methods
+| given    | establish local scope for a block statement
 | while    | conditional repetition block
 | scan     | start an examination loop
+| repeat   | trigger a condition check, finalize if condition yield false
+| done     | finalization keyword for non repetitive blocks
+| next     | finalize a scan block and start next iteration

 ## Operator keywords